 Resale value at end of ownership period: This what the vehicle will be worth when you are ready to sell, trade, or scrap the vehicle.

-Average annual depreciation percentage: This is average annual depreciation percentage.
+Average annual depreciation percentage: This is the average annual depreciation percentage.
 To arrive at this figure, the car depreciation calculator divides the total depreciation cost by the number of years you will own the vehicle.
 Typically, the newer the vehicle you purchase and the more often you purchase newer vehicles, the higher will be the annual depreciation cost percentage.

-Average annual depreciation cost: This is average annual depreciation cost (total cost divided by number of years owned).
+Average annual depreciation cost: This is the average annual depreciation cost (total cost divided by number of years owned).
 The newer the vehicle you purchase and the more often you purchase newer vehicles, the higher will be the annual depreciation cost.

 Lifetime depreciation cost: This will be your lifetime depreciation cost if you continue to purchase vehicles in a fashion similar to this vehicle (price, age, years of ownership).
 If you want to lower this cost you will need to either purchase newer vehicles less often or switch to purchasing used vehicles often enough to avoid the major repair costs that come from holding on to vehicles too long.